markschuttehva/back-end-tech-21-22/README.md

 # Project Tech-21-22
 This is the back-end repo for my block tech project.
 In this project you can register and login to my site.
-This site is about searching for someone that likes the same starter pokemon.
+This site will look for someone that likes the same starter pokemon.
-You can pick between the first gen starter pokemons (Bulbasaur, Charmander and Squirtle).
+You can only pick between the first gen starter pokemons (Bulbasaur, Charmander and Squirtle).

 <section float="left">
 <img src="/public/images/bulbasaur.png" width="150" alt="Bulbasaur">